-Alternatively, male secondary sexual traits may reflect fighting ability more directly (Puts et al., 2015).
+The second hypothesis is that male secondary sexual traits may reflect fighting ability more directly (Puts et al., 2015).
 For instance, UFC fighters with wider and more robust midfaces win more fights than men with narrower facial widths (Třebický et al., 2015; Zilioli et al., 2015) and are judged as looking more aggressive (Little et al., 2016; Třebický et al., 2015; Zilioli et al., 2015).
 Given that the midface, cheekbones and jaw are the facial regions that are most targeted in MMA bouts (Jensen et al., 2017; Lystad et al., 2014), it is possible they also reflect reliable markers of fighting ability (Little et al., 2016).
 Men’s beardedness enhances judgements of masculinity, dominance and aggressiveness due to exaggerating the apparent size of masculine craniofacial traits (Dixson et al. 2016; 2017a; Sherlock et al., 2017).
 Zahavi and Zahavi (1996) drew an analogy between the human beard and the beard of the male ibex, which they regarded as a handicap that could be grasped by predators and that the expression of facial hair the male ibex signalled confidence that potentially curtailed predation attempts.
 Thus, the human beard may also be easily clutched by opponents during fights and therefore a bearded fighter could be signalling fighting quality and confidence (Zahavi & Zahavi, 1996).
 We tested whether bearded fighters won more fights than clean-shaven fighters and found no association between facial hair and men’s fighting ability, suggesting that beardedness may not reflect a handicap in contest competition.

-Non-phenotypic traits are also linked to fighting performance (Kasumovic et al., 2010), so that past performance impacts on fight outcomes (Hsu et al., 2006).
+Non-phenotypic traits are also linked to fighting performance (Kasumovic et al., 2010), so that past performance impacts on fight outcomes (Hsu et al., 2006), however we found no effect of non-phenotypic traits on contest outcomes.
 We found no evidence that the outcomes from past fights were associated with the outcome of UFC fights.
-However, given the length of time between fights it may not be that past performance is less important in the UFC than in contests wherein individuals compete in sequential contests in the same day, such as kickboxing, judo or fencing.
-We also tested how laterality, which describes the side of the body employed most often in physical activity and is typically defined as left or right-handedness, influenced contest outcomes.
-In combat sports, a left orientation is referred to as a ‘southpaw’ stance while right orientation is referred to as an ‘orthodox’ stance.
-An advantage to left handedness in sporting contests has been attributed to negative frequency dependence, whereby individuals are more typically exposed to right handed opponents and are unable to adjust to the performance styles of rarer left-handed competitors (Raymond, Pontier, Dufour, & Moller, 1996).
-However, past research using data from MMA has shown that fighting stance was not associated with number of wins (Baker & Schorer, 2013).
+However, given the length of time between fights we would expect past performance to be less important in the UFC in comparison to sports wherein individuals compete in sequential contests in the same day (e.g., kickboxing, judo, fencing).
+Despite left handedness having an advantage in sporting contests due to negative frequency dependence of the trait (Raymond, Pontier, Dufour, & Moller, 1996), we also found that individuals using a southpaw stance did not perform any better than individuals using an orthodox stance.
+This is in agreement with past research using data from MMA has shown that fighting stance was not associated with number of wins (Baker & Schorer, 2013).
 While and there may be a southpaw advantage in reaching the UFC, this does not translate into more victories when actually competing in the UFC (Dochtermann, Gienger, & Zappettini, 2014; Pollet, & Riegman, 2014; Pollet, Stulp, & Groothuis, 2013).
-We also found that individuals using a southpaw stance did not perform any better than individuals using an orthodox stance.
-Finally, while we found no association between height and the outcome of contests, fighters with longer reaches won more fights.
-This supports past laboratory experiments demonstrating that a bipedal stance enhances striking ability and is presumably more effective among fighters with longer reaches (Carrier, 2011) .